syncany/syncany-docs/source/installation.rst

 Other than where to install Syncany, the installer will only give you two additional options. **If you are not sure what they mean, don't change them.**

 * **Add Syncany to PATH environment variable (recommended)**: If you're unsure, leave this as is.
 For Syncany to be available on the command line, the command line will have to know where to look for it.
-If this option is unchecked, the ``sy`` and ``syd`` command will not be available unless the installation path is added to the PATH environment variable.
+If this option is unchecked, the ``sy`` command will not be available unless the installation path is added to the PATH environment variable.

 * **Set JAVA_HOME environment variable (recommended)**: If you're unsure, leave this as is.
 Syncany relies on the Java Runtime Environment (JRE) and this variable tells the Syncany commands where to look for it.